arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/17.opta-expansions-plc-ide/content.md

 ---
-title: 'Opta™ Expansions usage with the PLC IDE'
+title: 'Opta™ Expansions Usage with the PLC IDE'
 difficulty: beginner
 description: "Learn how to use the Opta™ expansions to extend your solution capabilities with the Arduino® PLC IDE."
 tags: